-Unfortunately I didn’t know how or when to harvest lettuce last year so I just let it grow.
+Unfortunately, I didn’t know how or when to harvest lettuce last year so I just let it grow.
 It went to seed & has been popping up in random places in the garden bed.
 From what I can see, there are 3 types growing.
-I am unsure which types as they were purchase as mixed lettuce.
+I am unsure which types as they were purchased as mixed lettuce.

 After visiting a local strawberry farm in March this year, I knew I had to try to grow my own.
 I thought I had missed my chance, needing to plant in April or May but when I looked into it I still had time.
 According to my research, four plants should produce enough fruit to keep a family in strawberry heaven.

 There were a few varieties to choose from at the nursery.
 Rather than choosing all the same, I opted for a few different plants.
 I purchased a strawberry, a bubbleberry, a strasberry & a pineberry.
 A bubbleberry has hints of bubblegum as well as different berries.
 A strasberry looks like a strawberry cross raspberry & has a mild raspberry flavour.
 A pineberry has white flesh with red seeds & a pineapple tang.

 Out of everything, I am most proud of my peas.
 I planted 20 seeds and about 16 plants grew.
 I’ve been checking on them almost daily to watch their progress.
 I was excited to see the first flowers and now the first pea pods.
 I’m sure it won’t be long until we have so many peas I won’t know what to do with them!

 Last week I experimented in the kitchen and purchased lots of things I wouldn’t normally buy.
 Prawns, lemongrass, coriander, sesame oil, fish sauce, leek, and whole red chillis.

 A few of the items still had their roots attached and it got me thinking.
 I had seen that you could put spring onions in a glass of water and they would regrow.
 There should be no reason why anything else with its root intact would be any different.